anyone2/IndigoPlugin-APC-PDU-Control/README.md

 You can also configured the On/Off/Reboot delays from the Plugin and the delay values configured on the PDU as Custom States.

+## Configuration of your APC PDU

+1) You must configure the APC PDU with appropriate Community Names.

+* Access Type read should be set to '  public  '
+* Acces Type Write+ should be set to '  private  '

+* Note: Write+ is preferred since it allows someone to be logged into the Web Portal and still allow Indigo to change an outlets state.

+Screenshot of the required configuration screen on an APC AP9211 MasterSwitch Unit ￼
+(Insert screen shot from my system)

 ## Test Equipment

+This plugin was tested and developed on the following APC hardware:

 * APC MasterSwitch AP9211
 * APC AP9606 Web/SNMP Management SmartSlot Card

-## Configuration of your APC PDU

-1) You must configure the APC PDU with appropriate Community Names.

-    Access Type read should be set to '  public  ' Acces Type Write+ should be set to '  private  '

-    Note: Write+ is preferred since it allows someone to be logged into the Web Portal and still allow Indigo to change an outlets state.

-Screenshot of the required configuration screen on an APC AP9211 MasterSwitch Unit ￼

-???

 ## To-Do